Ensalada de Noche Buena, as prepared on December 24th, 2023.

 One small can of mild green chiles, diced

-One small sweet Bermuda or Maui onion, peeled and diced
+One small sweet Bermuda or Maui or red onion, peeled and diced

 4 ounces of soft (not tough) dried fruit, diced (papaya spears, apricots, mango, peach, pear, etc.)

-The smaller inner leaves of the romaine head you used to line the salad bowl, washed, dried and sliced or torn into bite sized pieces.
+The smaller inner leaves of the same head of romaine lettuce that you used to line the salad bowl, washed, dried and sliced or torn into bite sized pieces.
 Use more lettuce if you like.

 Lightly toss together all of the ingredients except the big romaine leaves lining the salad bowl.
 Pour the tossed salad into the romaine lined bowl and serve immediately.

 I love the combination of contrasting flavors in the recipe above.
 However, as folk traditions often do, Ensalada de Noche Buena varies from household to household.
-I have seen a wide variety of ingredients used, including the following:
+I have seen or used a variety of ingredients in this recipe, including the following:

 Roasted peanuts or pinenuts, sprinkled whole on top and/or chopped and mixed into the salad